jjvaz25/ga-curriculum/curriculum/lesson-plans/10-asynchronous-javascript-and-callbacks/README.md

 In this codealong, we will create a basic web scraper using packages from `npm`.
 We will make HTTP requests using Node.
 The only issue now though, `fetch` is not available to us in Node so we have to install a package such as `node-fetch` or `axios`.
 Remember the browser is different than Node.
 Both will be able to run basic Javascript but Node will not always have everything a browser will have such as DOM related things.
 Remember Javascript plays different roles when used on the browser and on a server.

-We will use 2 packages called `node-fetch` and `cheerio`. `node-fetch` will allow us to grap data from sites and `cheerio` acts like a jQuery type of library where it allows for DOM manipulation in Node.
+We will use 2 packages called `node-fetch` and `cheerio`. `node-fetch` will allow us to grap data from APIs and `cheerio` acts like a jQuery type of library where it allows for DOM like manipulation in Node.
 * [`node-fetch`](https://www.npmjs.com/package/node-fetch)
 * [`cheerio`](https://www.npmjs.com/package/cheerio)